Rotary Kiln Testing in the Innovation Center

 Product Development

-Often times, a customer is looking to develop a new or enhanced product.
+Producers may also be looking to develop a new or enhanced product.
 While this can occur in any industry, a common example is seen in catalyst preparation, where calcination plays a central role in bringing about the desired characteristics of the end product.

 In such cases, the FEECO Innovation Center can help to refine product characteristics through testing, as well as produce small samples for use in field trials.